 - Act as an agent, obtaining information through observation and communication to help the physician diagnose and treat the patient.
 Understand that interpretation and diagnosis are outside the scope of practice for the profession.

 - Use equipment and accessories, employ techniques and procedures, and perform services in accordance with an accepted standard of practice.
-Demonstrate expertise in minimizing radiation exposure to the patient, self and other members of the health care team.

 - Respect confidences shared in the course of professional practice, respect the patient's right to privacy, and reveal confidential information only as required by law or to protect the welfare of the individual or the community.